How To Increase Your Take Home Pay

 Transit Pass (Monthly cap: $325)

-Pretax purchase of subway/metro passes, bus passes, or vanpool costs.
-For NYC commuters spending $300+/month on transit, this saves:
+Pre-tax purchase of subway, metro, bus passes, or vanpool costs.
+For NYC commuters spending $300+/month on transit:

 Parking Benefits (Monthly cap: $325)

-Unlike some deductions, commuter benefits also reduce FICA taxes — saving an additional 7.65% on top of income tax savings.
-This makes them even more valuable than they appear from the income tax perspective alone.
+Unlike most deductions, commuter benefits also reduce FICA taxes (Social Security + Medicare) — an extra 7.65% savings on top of income tax savings.
+A $300/month transit benefit saves you $22.95/month in FICA alone on top of the income tax savings.

 | Strategy | Pre-Tax Savings | Tax Saved (27%) |